Board of Directors

 John M. Dahlen - Vice President

-John is a 35 year Alaskan resident who earned his private pilot license in 1981 and is employed with FedEx as a Ramp Ops Team Leader at Ted Stevens Anchorage International Airport.
-His bring to the association experience in project planning/coordination; coalition-building; and interpretation, application, & development of state regulations.
-He is involved with organizing & implementing large volunteer projects including 8 years as the Race Start Coordinator for the Iditarod, and the 2009 World Beard & Moustache Championship Volunteer Coordinator.
+John is a 40 year Alaskan resident who earned his private pilot license in 1981 and is employed with FedEx Express as a Sort Ops Team Leader at Ted Stevens Anchorage International Airport.
+He brings to the association his experience in project planning/coordination; coalition-building; and interpretation, application, & development of state regulations.
+He has been involved with organizing & implementing large volunteer projects including 8 years as the Race Start Coordinator for the Iditarod, and the volunteer Coordinator for the 2009 World Beard & Moustache Championship.
 He states, “Serving on the Board is an opportunity to give back to the Association and the aviation community so that others in the future are able to enjoy the freedom of flying I have enjoyed.
-I welcome your ideas:
+I welcome your ideas on how to make the Association even better!”

 Nick Kellar - Treasurer